metamonk/cursor-spec-examples/web.md

 **# Project Overview**

-I have a basic Next JS project setup with shadcn/ui and I would like to create an autonomous agent that
+I have a basic Next JS project setup with shadcn/ui...

 **# Core Functionality**